 The common shares are managed as the capital of the Company for all periods concerned.
 The Company's objective when managing capital is to safeguard its ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to minimize the cost of capital.
-In order to maintain or adjust the capital structure, the Company may issue new common shares or units from time to time.
+In order to maintain or adjust the capital structure, the Company may issue new common shares or other equity or debt securities from time to time.

-23 Additional financial information
+24 Additional financial information